See why 4thWay now accepts ethical ads.

 What does Lendwise do?

-Lendwise is one of just two UK-based P2P lending companies that lends to fund people’s education.
-It’s the only one that funds large sums to cover tuition fees, focusing exclusively on postgraduate and professional qualifications.
+Lendwise is the only UK-based P2P lending company that lends to fund people’s education.
+You fund large sums (relative to other personal loans) to cover tuition fees, focusing exclusively on postgraduate and professional qualifications.

 Borrowers studying full time accrue interest on their loans during their one- or two-year courses.
 Afterwards, they start repaying their loans and interest to lenders on a monthly basis.
 Borrowers on part-time courses have no grace period and start repaying immediately.